-Services Connected Supplier

-Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Energy

-Water mains or private water supply \checkmark Scottish Water
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity $\overline{\checkmark}$ Octopus Mains drainage $\overline{\checkmark}$ Midlothian Council Telephone Cable TV or satellite $\overline{\checkmark}$ Virgin Broadband Virgin b.

-Electricity Octopus Energy

-Mains drainage \checkmark Scottish Water

-Telephone Sky

-Cable TV or satellite $\overline{\checkmark}$ Sky

-Broadband $\overline{\checkmark}$ Sky

-b.
 Is there a septic tank system at your property?

-- (i) Do you have appropriate consents for the discharge from your septic tank? - (ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: b.

-b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes d.

-d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give e details: A - f a l'adala a the season the english the season to be season.